 - ⅛ tsp Diamond Crystal kosher salt

-- 2 Japanese or Persian cucumbers (You can use an English cucumber, but scoop out the seeds with a spoon)
+- 2 Japanese or Persian cucumbers (or use an English cucumber and remove the seeds)

 - 1 tomato